Matheusqz/aws-certified-solutions-architect-associate/05-Route53.md

 ## DNS Intro

-DNS is used to convert human friendlyy domain names (http://acloud.guru) into an Internet Protocol (IP) address (such as http://82.124.53.1).
+DNS is used to convert human friendlyy domain names (acloud.guru) into an Internet Protocol (IP) address (such as 82.124.53.1).
 IP Addresses are used by conputers to identify each other on the network.
 IP addresses commonly come in 2 different forms, IPv4  and IPv6.

 ### Top Level Domains